-The BittWare RFX 770 card is a digital direct sampling transceiver featuring the third generation AMD Zynq® UltraScale+TM RFSoC.
+The BittWare RFX 880 card is a digital direct sampling transceiver featuring the third generation AMD Zynq® UltraScale+TM RFSoC.
 This innovative solution uses the RFSoC for direct sampling between 50 MHz and 6 GHz.
 BittWare's card implementation optionally integrates filters and amplification, displacing external devices.
 Integrating this on the card results in higher performance and reduced cost.
-The RFX 770 uses PCIe for data movement.
-The card is available integrated in our optional WaveBox Sigma, a server specifically optimized for the RFX 770.
+The RFX 880 was designed as a standalone card that just happens to be in PCle form factor.
+Installing the card in a ruggedized chassis allows you to mount the RFX 880 card near the antenna to transform antenna data into packets.